sdsc/website-summer-institute-2019/_sections/logistics-2-faq.md

 Light refreshments and lunch will be provided throughout the week to all attendees.
 Monday evening hosts a reception at a private residence overlooking the Pacific and Thursday evening hosts a dinner at on the beach.

 #### Laptop Required
-Summer Institute are designed as hand-on program and do require that you bring a laptop with administrative privileges and wireless connectivity.
+The Summer Institute is designed as hand-on program and does require that you bring a laptop with administrative privileges and wireless connectivity.
 Wireless is available to all attendees through SDSC and UC San Diego networks.

 #### Remote Participation
 Remote participation is not available.